All Episodes

 There's no way to know.

-Well, update on uh Argentina, Miley, the superstar new president who's fixing everything.
+Well, update on Argentina, Millay, the superstar new president who's fixing everything.

-So they've got some real you know, currency meltdown problems going on over there.
+So they've got some real currency meltdown problems going on over there.

-So I guess I'm gonna just double down on saying I never really believed all the hype about Melee.
+So I guess I'm going to just double down on saying I never really believed all the hype about Millay.

 He might still pull this out, but it was the way people talked about him, the press, that never looked totally objective to me.

-It just looked to me like you know, they were building him up because he was sort of a colorful, interesting character.
+It just looked to me like they were building him up because he was sort of a colorful, interesting character.

-Meanwhile, at Texas AM university, the president had to resign uh after There was some big conversation locally about uh radical gender ideology.
+Meanwhile, at Texas A ⁇ M University, the president had to resign after there was some big conversation locally about radical gender ideology.

 And so people continue to lose jobs over being too woke.

-Um, it was a big one that says that uh depression is associated with low brain blood flow and function as opposed to a chemical imbalance.
+It says that depression is associated with low brain blood flow and function as opposed to a chemical imbalance.

-You've probably heard uh in the news already that uh the idea that depression is a chemical imbalance, and therefore, if they give you the right chemical to balance it, you should be fine, has never been demonstrated.
+You've probably heard in the news already that the idea that depression is a chemical imbalance and therefore if they give you the right chemical to balance it, you should be fine has never been demonstrated.

 Oh, well, there's no evidence of a chemical imbalance, but how about some drugs to fix your chemical imbalance?

-But this new thing says that has something to do with how efficiently the the brain blood flow and function is.
+But this new thing says that it has something to do with how efficiently the brain blood flow and function is.

-Um I'm gonna say again that it seems energy related.
+I'm going to say again that it seems energy related.

 Oh my goodness, my cat is rubbing her little soft face against my bare arm.